HesoyamGroup/Hesoyam-Pharmacy/README.md

 ## Environment variables

-`POSTGRES_HOST` - In local development `localhost`
+`POSTGRES_HOST` - In Local Development `localhost`
-`POSTGRES_PORT` - Port number (default is `5432`)
+`POSTGRES_PORT` - Port Number (default is `5432`)
-`POSTGRES_DB` - Name of the database schema
+`POSTGRES_DB` - Name of the Database Schema
-`POSTGRES_USERNAME` - Name of the database user
+`POSTGRES_USERNAME` - Name of the Database User
-`POSTGRES_PASSWORD` - Password of the database user
+`POSTGRES_PASSWORD` - Password of the Database User

 ## Files

-Object-Oriented model made with PowerDesigner - [PDF](assets/model.pdf)
+Object-Oriented Model Made With PowerDesigner - [PDF](assets/model.pdf)

 ## Commit Conventions
 `Format: <type>: <commit subject>`

 `<type>` - type of commit
-`<commit subject>` - short description of commit (less than 50 characters)
+`<commit subject>` - Short Description of Commit (less than 50 characters)

 #### Types of commit:
-    fix - bux fix
+    fix - Bux Fix
-    feat - commit adds new feature(s)
+    feat - Commit adds new Feature(s)
-    refactor - code refactoring
+    refactor - Code refactoring
-    style - correction of coding style
+    style - Correction of Coding Style
-    chore - job that has nothing to do with production code (i.e. editing yml file) ci
+    chore - Job that has nothing to do with Production Code (i.e. editing yml file) ci
     test
     docs

-Put !: If commit adds some groundbreaking changes
+Put !: If Commit adds some Groundbreaking Changes

 Example: